 So, so many good things, all of which I’ve chosen for myself (well, maybe not the stats class), which is why I can only say that it’s been full.

-In the past week, there have been times where I’ve literally been driven to my knees in thankfulness for the relationships that I have and the chance to do so many things that I love every day.
-Besides studying, working, and going to class, I get to spend my days hanging with kindred spirit friends, eating delicious food, running, photographing people, and blogging!
-There have also been times of feeling exhausted and overwhelmed and just done with the semester, but those typically pass quickly.
+In the past week, there have been times where I’ve been overwhelmed by thankfulness for the relationships that I have and the chance to do so many things that I love every day.
+Besides studying, working, and going to class, I get to spend my days with kindred spirit friends, eating delicious food, running, photographing people, and blogging!
+There have also been times of feeling exhausted and just done with the semester, but those typically pass quickly.

 For the especially full weeks of college, I thank past-Olivia for working ahead to store meals in the mini-freezer because cooking just doesn’t happen quite as much as usaul.
 But somehow, I actually ended up making two new, incredibly easy recipes this week, one of which is these incredible peanut butter crispy treats.
 They took all of five minutes + one bowl to whip up and then I just popped them in the fridge.